amsilldn/P2-Kinetic-Sculpture/README.md

 * Screws, bolts, nuts
 * 20 gauge wire

 Housing, image plate, and gears were all laser cut.
+Device is powered using 4 9v batteries.